boreendesign/stephen_morrissey_profile/content/project/python-scraping/index.md

 ---
-title:  Scrap Content and Build a Hugo Site
+title:  Scrap Content to build a Hugo Site - Part 1
-summary: An example of scraping sites using python and creating a json file for import to Hugo
+summary: An example of scraping sites using python and creating a json file for use in Hugo
 tags:
 - Python
 - Static Site